-With the Government shining a spotlight on universities and the value that they bring, communicating the impact and benefits that your university brings in a clear and compelling narrative that speaks to a broad range of stakeholders is crucial.
+With the Government shining a spotlight on university impact to the wider community, measuring social impact and quantifying the economic value that your university brings in a clear and compelling narrative that speaks to a broad range of stakeholders is crucial.

 Having carried out more than 1,000 Economic Impact Studies globally, we've been able to refine our methodology to include a number of measures that other studies don't contain, and also scale our studies to keep costs to a minimum.
 To find out more about what our studies give you, download our free PDF.

 Many impact studies measure the impact of university and student spending on their local area.
 Our studies contain much more.